ringcentral/ringcentral-api-docs/docs/meetings/quick-start/c-sharp.md

 no_breadcrumb:true

-# Meetings C# Quick Start
+# RingCentral Video Quick Start for C#

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you creating a meeting on the platform in just a few minutes.
+In this Quick Start, we are going to help you create your first meeting on the platform in just a few minutes.
 Let's get started.

+??? warning "This is for RingCentral Video.
+Looking for the RingCentral Meetings API?"
+     This Quick Start is designed for **RingCentral Video**, RingCentral's built-from-the-ground-up meetings platform.
+If you are looking to get started using our older RingCentral Meetings API, we have just the [RingCentral Meetings guide for you](../../rcm/create-meeting/).

-!!! warning "Meetings Permission Required"
+??? check "Meetings Permission Required"
      In order to use this API, developers must have a paid RingCentral account.
 This API is not available to free developer accounts.

 ## Create an App